 - Extensive research has shown that patients believe it is important for the NHS to carry out clinical research with the vast majority wanting to be treated in a hospital where research takes place

 - It allows us develop and deliver more effective ways of looking after our patients

-- Encouraging our clinical staff to ask questions, to develop research strategies to address them and to contribute to local, regional, national and international research studies will allow our healthcare workforce to reach its full potential.
-A culture of research in any NHS organisation empowers its staff to think critically and facilitates innovation
+- It encourages our clinical staff to ask questions, to develop research strategies to address them and to contribute to local, regional, national and international research studies will allow our healthcare workforce to reach its full potential.
+A culture of research in any NHS organisation empowers its staff to think critically and facilitates innovation.

 - It provides income generation through innovation to support the development of research capability and the translation of research findings into improvements in patient care

-- The Government is committed to the promotion and conduct of research as a core NHS role, recognising that this is an integral component of its strategy to “improve the health and wealth of the nation”.
+- The Government is committed to the promotion and conduct of research as a core NHS role, recognising that this is an integral component of its strategy to support research and innovation to maximise health and economic productivity

 0121 507 4092